mardmt/Cardio-Analytics/CLINICAL_FINDINGS.md

 and December.

-**Clinical meaning:** August dips reflect reduced elective scheduling during the Greek summer holiday period.
+**Clinical meaning:** August dips reflect reduced elective scheduling during the summer holiday period.
 December dips reflect the same pattern around Christmas.
 This is expected and normal for any European hospital.
 The fact that emergency procedures (primary PCI for heart attacks) continued uninterrupted during these months confirms the lab